-The other part of the course focuses on hands-on empirical applications and students learn how to conduct their own empirical analysis.
-For this purpose, students are introduced to the usage of a statistical software package (Stata) and to the access and analysis of large data sets (in particular firm databases sets such as Amadeus or Compustat).
-This part of the lecture will also use examples from research in the field of taxation.
+Students gain practical experience in performing empirical work and are provided an overview of the most important methods and approaches for applied empirical research.
+One part of the course focuses on hands-on empirical applications and students learn how to conduct their own empirical analysis.
+For this purpose, students are introduced to the usage of a statistical software package ("R") and to the access and analysis of large data sets (in particular firm databases sets such as Amadeus or Compustat).
+Examples will will always be from research in the field of taxation.
+This part of the course is very practically oriented.